-Our initial diagnosis is completely free and can be done within 24 hours.
-After this diagnosis, we send a commercial proposal and, once approved, the recovery process begins immediately.
+Our initial diagnosis can be done within 24 working hours.
+After this diagnosis, we send a commercial proposal and, once approved, the recovery process starts immediately.

 Payment is only made after the recovery is completed and the files are checked by the client.
 During the entire process, the client will be accompanied by a specialist.

 All our solutions were developed to adapt to the confidentiality agreement (NDA).
 All processes are highly confidential.

 Fill in the form and we will contact you to start the decryption process of your files.
 Always at your disposal, 24×7.

 The files are sent to a controlled and totally secure virtual environment.

 We assess the extent of the damage caused by the ransomware.